Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: Discussion

-From this study we draw two main conclusions; firstly it is plausible that internal- and external-pressure can have a significant effect on the superconducting properties via changes in $\ekm $.
-Secondly, the effect is essentially the same for both internal- and external-pressure.
-The second conclusion from this study must be contrasted with the disparate effects of internal- and external-pressure on $ \tcm $ observed experimentally, for example in the RBa$ _{2} $Cu$ _{3} $O$ _{7-\delta} $ (Ref.~\onlinecite{guillaume1994, licci1998, gilioli2000, schillingchapter}) and (La$_{1-x}$Ca$_x$)(Ba$_{1.75-x}$La$_{0.25+x}$)Cu$_3$O$_y$ (Ref.~\onlinecite{sanna2009} systems.
-This work suggests that the pressure-induced modification of $ \ekm $ alone is insufficient to account for the observed pressure-induced variation in $ \tcmaxm $, especially if the pairing potential, $ V $, and pairing-boson energy-scale are independent of pressure, as we have assumed in the calculation of $ \Delta_0 $.
-Clearly there is a delicate interplay between the structural, electronic and superconducting properties in the cuprates and a deeper understanding of this is necessary to understand the dramatic material specificity of $\tcm$.
-Internal- and external-pressure effects offer a powerful approach to study the effect of systematic changes in crystallographic and electronic structure on high-temperature superconductivity both experimentally and theoretically.
+In conclusion, we draw three main inferences: firstly, we expect from BVS correlations that $ \tcmaxm $ values for optimally-doped infinite-layer compounds ACuO$ _{2} $ are rather high, rising to $ \tcmaxm \approx 160 $~K as A ranges from Mg to Ba (and possibly higher still for A=Ra) due to internal pressure effects.
+Secondly, we show from DFT calculations that such marked changes in superconducting properties are indeed plausible via the systematic changes in the dispersion, $ \epsilon(\kk) $.
+Thirdly however, leaving aside Ba, these effects prove to be essentially the same for both internal- and external-pressure in contrast with the opposing effects of internal- and external-pressure on $ \tcm $ observed experimentally, for example in the RBa$ _{2} $Cu$ _{3} $O$ _{7-\delta} $ (Refs.~\onlinecite{guillaume1994, licci1998, gilioli2000, schillingchapter}) and (La$_{1-x}$Ca$_x$)(Ba$_{1.75-x}$La$_{0.25+x}$)Cu$_3$O$_y$ (Refs.~\onlinecite{ofer2006, sanna2009}) systems.
+This work suggests that the pressure-induced modification of $ \epsilon(\kk) $ alone is insufficient to account for the observed pressure-induced variation in $ \tcmaxm $, and that the disparate effects of internal and external pressure are to be found in the pairing potential, $ v(\kk) $, or the pairing-boson energy-scale.
+As we showed previously, a dielectric pairing model seems to account for this disparity better than a magnetic model.\cite{mallett2013} Moreover, we find from these calculations that in order to achieve realistic gap values of the order of 30~meV, as observed, one needs a bosonic energy scale of the order of 1~eV, substantially larger than the magnetic energy scale and perhaps more consistent, for example, with a dielectric model where pairing is mediated by exchange of virtual polarisation waves.\cite{atwal2004} Clearly there is a delicate interplay between the structural, electronic and superconducting properties in the cuprates and a deeper understanding of this is necessary to elucidate the dramatic material specificity of $ \tcm $.
+Complementary internal- and external-pressure effects offer a powerful approach to advance this project.

-In summary, we used DFT to investigate internal-pressure, as induced by ion-size substitution, and external-pressure effects in the infinite-layer cuprate ACuO$_2$.
-The two key results are that these pressure effects can have a significant effect on the superconducting energy gap, as determined from the self-consistent BCS gap equation, via modifications to the electronic dispersion.
-Secondly, pressure alters the dispersion independently of how it is applied so that the superconducting energy gap correlates just with the unit-cell volume.
-This can be contrasted with the experimentally observed disparate effects of internal- and external-pressure on \tc which suggests that a pressure-induced modification of $ \ekm $ alone is insufficient to account for these effects.